What are some of your favorite ways to learn Spanish? Personally, I love speaking Spanish with natives and hearing the language being spoken.

 The only drawback with Coffee Break Spanish is that they do spend a bit of time speaking in English explaining what is going on.
 If you are looking for a more advanced Podcast that is primarily, if not all, in Spanish, I recommend you continue with the below recommendations.

-In recent years, Coffee Break has expanded their offering to teach lots of other languages through there same methods and approach.
+In recent years, Coffee Break has expanded their offering to teach lots of other languages through their same methods and approach.
 Word of wisdom, only learn one language at a time!

 When I achieved a higher intermediate fluency, I quickly latched on to Ben and Marinas wonderful Spanish Podcast, Notes in Spanish.